-If there is anyone on the planet who knows a lot about SEO (Search Engine Optimization) it’s me – no pun intended, but I wrote the book on the subject back in 1990 and coined the phrase SEO in 1988.
+If there is anyone on the planet who knows a lot about SEO (Search Engine Optimization) it’s me – no pun intended, but I wrote the book on the subject back in 1990.

-Unfortunately however, no one despises the term SEO more than me.
+Unfortunately no one despises the term SEO more than me.
 Why?
-Because the term has come to be known as a dirty word or in this case, an acronym.
+Because the term has come to be known as a dirty word or in this case, acronym.

 Look, the reality is that majority of all “SEO experts” don’t know what they’re talking about.
 Many are simply dishonest, scammers or are simply regurgitating outdated information which at the end of the day, the only person who pays the price is the poor customer.

-So are their any good responsible and effective SEO experts out there who actually know what they’re doing when it comes to SEO?
+So are their any good responsible and effective SEO experts out there who actually know what they’re doing?
 Of course there are, but they are few and far in between.

 In my lectures I discuss why I used the phrase in the first place, and more importantly what I meant by optimizing your web site for search engines.

 The definition of SEO at it’s core is to make changes to your web site through coding, verbiage, media and meta data and more that would allow search engines to properly index you by the keyword or keyword phrases you wish to be found by.
 Back in the day Google wasn’t even around.
 At the time I was referring to directories like Yahoo or indexes like InfoSeek or WebCrawler.

 As search engines evolved, so came the need to modify your content in such a way that would allow you get the highest natural ranking possible for that particular search engine.
 In today’s world, that search engine or index is Google.